worace/coinage/iterations/iteration_0.markdown

 1. Generating public/private keys
 2. Storing and retrieving keypairs from the filesystem
-3. Producing and signing transactions
+3. Producing a special type of transaction called a "Coinbase"
 4. Serializing transactions so that they can be distributed over the network